pootle/pimotors/README.md

 # setup
 This all runs on Raspberry Pi 2x and 3x as well as Pi Zero.
 It also runs on raspbian lite (i.e. the command line only version)

-* enable i2c
 * start the pigpio daemon
-* if using the adafruit dc and stepper motor HAT, [install the adafruit libraries for the HAT](https://learn.adafruit.com/adafruit-dc-and-stepper-motor-hat-for-raspberry-pi/installing-software).
+* if using the adafruit dc and stepper motor HAT, [install the adafruit libraries for the HAT](https://learn.adafruit.com/adafruit-dc-and-stepper-motor-hat-for-raspberry-pi/installing-software) and enable i2c.
 * clone this repository
 * in the folder: **python3 main.py <config file>**